samsface/godot-steam-api/addons/steam_api/readme.md

 Steam integration doesn't work with exported builds straight away.
 You'll have to either:
 - Upload your build to Steam or
-- Create a file in the same directory as your exported build named `steamapp_id.txt` with just your steam app id in it.
+- Create a file in the same directory as your exported build named `steam_appid.txt` with just your steam app id in it.
 Though do not upload this file as part of your build.

 ## Can I publish to Itch.io still?